pena56/react-typescript-template/README.md

    npm run dev
    ```

-## What to setup your own React Project?
+## Want to setup your own React Project?

 ### Here are some resources that will help you out.

 <br/><br/>

-### ESLint with VSCode, Prettier, Husky and React for Beginners
+### ESLint with VSCode, Prettier, Husky and React for Beginners.

  <br />